Your Spouse or Partner

-SFPP not only provides benefits for you, the member, but may also provide benefits for your spouse or partner, provided they fit the criteria of a pension partner.
+SFPP not only provides benefits for you, the member, but may also provide benefits for your partner, provided they fit the criteria of a pension partner.

 If you divorce or separate, your pension partner may be entitled to a portion of your SFPP pension benefit.

 Under provincial law, an SFPP pension is considered matrimonial property that can be divided.
 However, it can only be divided with a pension partner to whom you are legally married.
 Not all pension partners fit that criteria.
 For example, those in common-law-type relationships are not eligible for a division and distribution of pension benefits.

 For more on how divorce or separation may impact your pension:

 Your pension partner receives special protection by law.
 If you pass away, your pension partner is automatically first in line for any SFPP benefits, including an option to receive lifetime payments.
 However, they can complete a waiver giving up their right to any benefits.
 In that case, your beneficiaries may be entitled to survivor benefits.